MisterVector/gproxy-ghostgraz/README.md

 # GProxy fork

-This is a fork of ghostgraz' GProxy, updated for Warcraft III 1.30+ support.
-Download the latest release from the releases page here:
+This is a fork of ghostgraz' GProxy, updated for Warcraft III 1.29+ support.
+Download the latest release from the releases page here: https://github.com/MisterVector/gproxy-ghostgraz/releases

-Special thanks goes to Unitil for his help and Warcraft III 1.30+ support and Hoogies for his help as well as motivating me to do this project.
+Special thanks goes to Unitil for the Warcraft III 1.29+ support and Hoogies for his help as well as motivating me to do this project.

 # Building from source